havelund/daut/README.md

 The following monitor implements this requirements.
 It could be made less verbose by combining monitors, but the objective here is to illustrate result generation and for that we need several monitors, including sub monitors.

-We first define a super monitor `CommandMonitor` which overrides the method `instanceOf`, which for each event identifies what is called the instance id.
+We first define a super monitor `CommandMonitor` which overrides the method `instanceOf`, which for each event identifies what is called the _instance id_.
 Instance ids are useful for understanding output to identify what instance of an event sequence is being monitored by a certain state of the monitor.
 Technically the `keyOf` function which can be overridden by the user identifies such instance ids.
 However, `keyOf` is used for optimizing the monitoring using indexes.
 In our case here we just want to identify such keys for structuring the results of monitoring so that they are easier to comprehend.
 In our example we want to use the command number as the instance id for a monitor.
+This way it will be easier in the generated reports to track what happens with a particular command number.
+We could alternatively also have chosen the task id.
+It depends on the situation.
+Note that instance ids do not need to be defined.
+In this case all instance ids are "N/A".

 ```scala
 sealed trait Event